How to Login after Disabling All Users in Windows?

 Step 5: Enable User Accounts (after Disabling mistakenly) using CMD

-You can check current users on your system by using net user command.
-If you want to enable Administrator account on your system, type following commands:
+command.
+If you want to enable the Administrator account on your system, type the following commands:

-with the password that you want to set for Administrator account.
+Don’t forget to replace P@ssw0rd with the password that you want to set for the Administrator account.

 Similarly, you can enable other accounts using net user